Sarnak's conjecture in quantum computing, cyclotomic unitary group coranks, and Shimura curves: Graphs and groups acting on trees

 } \end{definition1}

 Finally we can relate vertex and edge mass to the Euler-Poincar\'{e} characteristic $\chi$ of \cite{S3}:

-\begin{theorem} Suppose $\Gamma$ is a group containing a torsion-free subgroup of finite index \textup{(}so ``virtually torsion-free''\textup{)} acting on a tree $\Delta$ \textup{(}possibly with inversions\textup{)} with finite vertex and edge stabilizer groups and finite quotient Kurihara graph $\gr:=\Gamma\backslash \Delta$.
+\begin{theorem} Suppose $\Gamma$ is a group containing a torsion-free subgroup of finite index \textup{(}so ``virtually torsion-free''\textup{)} acting on a tree $\Delta$ \textup{(}possibly with inversions\textup{)} with finite vertex and edge stabilizer groups and finite quotient h-graph $\gr:=\Gamma\backslash \Delta$.
 Then the Euler-Poincar\'{e} characteristic $\chi(\Gamma)$ is defined and

 \end{theorem} \begin{proof} Suppose first that the action of $\Gamma$ on $\Delta$ is without inversions.
-Then by \cite[Proposition 7.3(e$'$)]{Br} we have
+Then by \cite[Prop.~7.3(e$'$)]{Br} we have